QTCinderella: 2021

-On May 5, 2021, Blaire competed in the Botez Bullet Invitational, an online amateur bullet chess tournament held by Alexandra Botez and Andrea Botez.
-Later that year, in August and September of 2021, Blaire participated in the PogChamps 4 amateur chess tournament.
+On May 5, 2021, QTCinderella competed in the Botez Bullet Invitational, an online amateur bullet chess tournament held by Alexandra Botez and Andrea Botez.
+Later that year, in August and September 2021, she participated in the PogChamps 4 amateur chess tournament.

-Blaire departed from Gen.G on June 16, 2021.
+QTCinderella departed from Gen.G on June 16, 2021.
 A longtime fan of the organization, she then joined Team SoloMid (TSM) three months later, on September 21, 2021.

-On September 26, 2021, Blaire organized ShitCamp in Los Angeles, California.
+On September 26, 2021, QTCinderella organized ShitCamp in Los Angeles, California.
 The five-day summer event featuring many popular Twitch streamers, including Hasan Piker, Sodapoppin, xQc, Ludwig Ahgren, AustinShow, Myth, Nmplol, JustaMinx, and Adeptthebest, livestreamed activities including a scavenger hunt in Santa Monica, a cooking competition, a day at a gun range, a pajama party with drinking games, and a kickball tournament featuring the ShitCamp participants along with two visiting teams from 100 Thieves and OfflineTV.
 The event managed to average more than 65,000 viewers throughout the stream.

 2022

-Blaire founded and co-hosted the inaugural Streamer Awards, an annual awards show dedicated to celebrating achievements in livestreaming.
+QTCinderella founded and co-hosted the inaugural Streamer Awards, an annual awards show dedicated to celebrating achievements in livestreaming.
 The event was held on March 12, 2022, at The Fonda Theatre in Los Angeles and was broadcast live on her Twitch channel to over 381,000 concurrent viewers.
 It was attended by several prominent streamers as nominees and guests, including Amouranth, Hasan Piker, Pokimane, and xQc.